-This area is famous for being a setting for old western movies, among many others in Hollywood throughout the years.
+This area is famous for being a setting for old Western movies, as well as many others over the years.
 Since I’m not a big movie buff, I went because I wanted to see Mount Whitney covered in snow, perfectly framed by the Mobius Arch.

-The winter is the perfect time to head to the Alabama Hills to see snow on the mountains and also to enjoy the otherwise hot Alabama Hills.
+The winter is just the right time to head to see snow on the mountains and also enjoy the otherwise hot Alabama Hills.
 The stargazing out there is incredible, and there’s BLM (Bureau of Land Management, meaning public land) camping everywhere!
 There are several arches to hike to, including one that’s shaped like a heart.
 You can read more about the best things to see in the Alabama Hills here.

 7. Slab City

-This stop probably isn’t for everyone, but Slab City is a place of real life anarchists and outlaws who have made a community of upcycled trash-turned-art.
-Even if you haven’t heard of Slab City, you’ve probably heard of Salvation Mountain, pictured above.
-I stopped by in May a few years ago and it was blazing hot, but in the winter months it would be much more bearable to stay and explore all day.
+This stop probably isn’t for everyone, but Slab City is a place where a community of real-life anarchists and outlaws have turned upcycled trash into art.
+Even if you haven’t heard of it, you’ve probably heard of Salvation Mountain, pictured above.
+I stopped by in May a few years ago and it was blazing hot, but in the winter months, it would be much more bearable to stay and explore all day.